Alexandre Da Costa, PhD

 Anti-racist activism, social justice pedagogies, and learning in Education

-I am interested in supervising students who would like to focus on the ways in which race, ethnicity, gender, class, disability, sexuality, and their intersections shape issues of racialization, white supremacy, and privilege in educational, government, and community institutions and/or social movement activism.
+I am interested in supervising students who would like to focus on the ways in which race, ethnicity, gender, class, disability, sexuality, and interlock to shape racialization, white supremacy, and privilege in educational, government, and community institutions and/or social movement activism.
 I especially encourage those interested in research on anti-racist and/or multicultural related reforms in primary, secondary, and tertiary education as well as social justice, anti- or de-colonizing struggles and perspectives in general to make an inquiry.

 My areas of supervision include race, ethnicity, and racism; anti-racisms and multiculturalisms within education policy; the politics of global development; critical approaches to development and international education; intersections between culture, race, and political-economic processes; coloniality and decolonization in theory and practice; contemporary social and cultural theory.
 (If you have doubts about whether your interests fit, please contact me).